projectbtle/argXtract/README.md

                         console log level.
 One of c (critical), e (error), w (warning), i (info), d (debug), t (trace).
   -t TIME, --time TIME  maximum trace time per file in seconds.
+  -m MAX_CALL_DEPTH, --max_call_depth MAX_CALL_DEPTH
+                        maximum call depth of a function to be included in trace.
   -v VENDOR, --vendor VENDOR
                         the vendor/chipset to test against.
 Vendor-specific files must be added to the repo.
+  -p PROCESSES, --processes PROCESSES
+                        number of parallel processes ("threads") to use.
 ```

 ## Output
 An individual JSON file is generated per analysed file, and all such output JSONs are placed within the `output` directory.
 The SHA256 hash of the file is used as the name for the output file, and the `hash,filepath` pairs are saved in 'fw_to_output.txt' within the root directory.

+## Notes
+SVCXtract avoids internal loops within the Reset Handler, and external branches to any function that is not present within the trace object.
+Including these elements would not add much information in general, and would significantly increase analysis time.
+If there is a use case for including them, please let us know by raising an issue.